your internet guide to all things catfish

 On July 11th, we checked under the floor tile and found the male guarding a small clutch of eggs!
 The female was under an adjacent rock.
 The eggs were removed from the custody of the male and transferred to a plastic incubation tray filled with water from the parentsí tank.
 There were 10 live eggs and three empty chorions.
 The eggs measured approximately 3.8 mm in total diameter.
 Despite the small size of the pygmy madtom, the eggs are nearly as large as other madtoms we've had experience with.
 The eggs appeared to have been laid at least a couple of days earlier, and some showed distinct embryonic development.

+After examining and measuring the eggs, they were placed onto a hatching platform, dubbed by Pat, a ìmadtom egg wagonî.
 The ìwagonî was constructed using plastic mesh (3x4mm) and PVC tubing.
 The platform was constructed to provide water movement all around the eggs, even from below.
 Water movement was facilitated using a small air stone placed near the eggs.